 Unlike other countries, where you'll have to prioritise one or two areas to explore, it's possible to choose a base in Japan and cover a lot of ground in a short space of time - and Tokyo is the perfect base for that.
 Nearly all of Japan's bullet trains pass through Tokyo, so you can even spend your entire Japan trip there and leave your suitcase behind during the day.

-If you only have a short time in Japan, you might be amazed at how many of Japan's attractions are just a short trip from Tokyo (even if it doesn't look like it on the map!).
-Whether you prefer to stay in one base or sleep in a new bed every night, many of the things to do outside Tokyo can be done in one day trip.
+If you only have a short time in Japan, you might be amazed at how many of Japan's attractions are within the city or just a short trip from Tokyo (even if it doesn't look like it on the map!).
+There are plenty of fun and unique things to do in Tokyo if you choose to stay in the city, but it's worth getting out and exploring more of Japan for at least a day or two since many of the best things to do outside Tokyo can be done in one day trip.